precice/fenics-adapter/README.md

 To create and install the `fenicsprecice` python package the following instructions were used: [How To Package Your Python Code from python-packaging.readthedocs.io](https://python-packaging.readthedocs.io/en/latest/index.html).

-## References & Citing
+## How to cite and further literature

-If you are using this FEniCS adapter, please refer to the [citing information on the FEniCS adapter](https://precice.org/adapter-fenics.html#how-to-cite) and also consider the information on [the official FEniCS website on citing](https://fenicsproject.org/citing/).
+If you are using this FEniCS adapter and want to cite it, please refer to the [citing information on the FEniCS adapter](https://precice.org/adapter-fenics.html#how-to-cite).
+You can find further literature related to the FEniCS adapter [in the adapter's documentation](https://precice.org/adapter-fenics.html#related-literature).

+Citation information and further literature about FEniCS cac be found on the [official FEniCS website](https://fenicsproject.org/citing/).

 ## Development history